Mathnerd314/stroscot/docs/Types.rst

 The other kind of types are nominal types, which are what you often see when people talk about static typing.
 So these types prevent you from using them in place of their underlying representation unless you've added the name to the type using a type constructor or cast.
 Usually they express some restriction about the data, for example with SQL statements you might have types for escaped expressions and unescaped expressions.
 All you're saying is that there aren't any unescaped commands in this data, but because programming languages don't memoize functions it's more efficient to say ``typeof stmt == EscapedStmt`` than it is to say ``isEverythingEscaped stmt == True``.
 And often the type is correct by construction, because all the methods you're using only construct values of the type, so it provides a handy way to assert an invariant without having to prove it like you would with a dependently typed environment.

-Type inference
+Type synthesis
 ==============

-If types are hard, type inference is harder.
-There's the `sub <https://github.com/stedolan/fyp>`__\ `typing <https://github.com/stedolan/mlsub>`__ stuff which actually has some pretty powerful type inference, better than Hindley-Milner.
+If types are hard, type synthesis is harder.
+There's the `sub <https://github.com/stedolan/fyp>`__\ `typing <https://github.com/stedolan/mlsub>`__ stuff which actually has some pretty powerful type synthesis, better than Hindley-Milner.
 But `dependent <https://github.com/UlfNorell/insane/>`__
-`types <https://github.com/gelisam/circular-sig>`__ will presumably ruin all the fun and require type signatures.
-However, bidirectional type checking should be able to minimize the amount of signatures required.
+`circular <https://github.com/gelisam/circular-sig>`__ dependent types will presumably ruin all the fun and require type signatures.
+However, `bidirectional type checking <https://www.cl.cam.ac.uk/~nk480/bidir-survey.pdf>`__ should be able to minimize the amount of signatures required.

 Condition checking
 ==================